Be who God created you to be and you will set the world on fire.

 Children of all abilities and backgrounds achieve well in RE, reflected in strong progress that reveals a clear learning journey.
 Children talk enthusiastically about their learning in RE and are eager to further their learning in the next stages of their education.

 There is a proven track record of success in assessments that reflects the impact of deep learning.

 Clear outcomes focus and guide all RE development plans and drive improvement.

 Fundamental British Values are evident in RE and children understand how RE can celebrate difference.

-The children will grow to know and love God, develop their moral and spiritual nature and deepen their faith.
+The children grow to know and love God, develop their moral and spiritual nature and deepen their faith.

-Children will live their faith in an active and positive way, always aware of the presence and love of Christ guiding them.
+Children live their faith in an active and positive way, always aware of the presence and love of Christ guiding them.